typerefinery-ai/typerefinery-websight/application/backend/src/main/resources/apps/typerefinery/components/dialog/select/README.md

 ## Goal: Dynamic Option Loading

-We want to replicate the pattern used by `dialog/eventactions`, where the dialog widget pulls its selectable values from structured content owned by the component.
+We want to replicate and extend the pattern used by `dialog/eventactions`, where the dialog widget pulls its selectable values from structured content owned by the component.
 This enables:

 - Single source of truth for reusable lists (colours, icons, etc.).
 - Cleaner dialogs without large inline option structures.